grafana/loki/docs/sources/send-data/otel/otel-collector-getting-started.md

 ![Interactive](/media/docs/loki/loki-ile.svg)

-Provide feedback, report bugs, and raise issues in the [Grafana Killercoda repository](https://github.com/grafana/killercoda).
+Provide feedback, report bugs, and raise issues for the tutorial in the [Grafana Killercoda repository](https://github.com/grafana/killercoda).
 {{< /admonition >}}

 <!-- INTERACTIVE ignore END -->

 ## Scenario

-In this scenario, we have a microservices application called the Carnivourse Greenhouse.
+In this scenario, we have a microservices application called the Carnivorous Greenhouse.
 This application consists of the following services:

 - **User Service:** Manages user data and authentication for the application.
 Such as creating users and logging in.
 - **Plant Service:** Manages the creation of new plants and updates other services when a new plant is created.